MicrosoftDocs/dynamics-365-intelligent-order-management/topics/admin-home.md

 This topic describes the **Admin home** workspace in Microsoft Dynamics 365 Intelligent Order Management.

-The Intelligent Order Management administrator workspace called **Admin home** makes all levels of Intelligent Order Management-related setups and settings easily accessible and available to administrators.
+The Intelligent Order Management **Admin home** administrator workspace makes all levels of Intelligent Order Management-related setups and settings easily accessible and available to administrators.
 Access to **Admin home** can be role-based according to customer needs.

-To access the **Admin home** page, on the Intelligent Order Management **Home** page, select **Settings**, and then in the left navigation pane, select **Admin home**.
+To access the **Admin home** workspace, on the Intelligent Order Management **Home** page, select **Settings**, and then in the left navigation pane, select **Admin home**.

 ![Access Admin home from the home page](media/adminhome.png)